 When an HCB System with restricted fill is installed in one of the homes on a Community Well System, strain on the system is reduced and system storage increases.
 If a 210-gallon HCB were installed in each of 15 houses on such a system, the result would add 3,150 gallons of distributed storage and 150 gallons per minute or more of peak demand delivery capacity.
 In this way, it is possible to convert a Community Well System that cannot now meet peak demand flow requirements into one that can, even with the addition of several more homes!

 SAVE MONEY ON TREATMENT EQUIPMENT OR REGAIN PERFORMANCE LOST TO UNDERSIZED EQUIPMENT

-Often plumbing performance is seriously degraded when several pieces of water treatment equipment are installed by a plumber.
+Often plumbing performance is seriously degraded when water treatment equipment is installed by a plumber.
 Sometimes it is because the equipment was not sized for the proper flow rate, and sometimes it is because the treatment cannot be done at high flow rates.
 A Herculan ConstaBoost™ (Booster Pump System) will restore plumbing performance when incoming flow rates are inadequate for any reason.

 Whether you find yourself with no water or with unreliable, low pressure, don’t turn to a well driller or plumber.
-Well Manager has the solutions you need to get constant water pressure all day long.View Brochures
+Well Manager has the solutions you need.View Brochures